GLOBAL MARKETS-Stocks slide on Apple's forecast, dollar rebounds

 NEW YORK, July 22 Global equity markets fell on Wednesday, pulled lower by a weak revenue forecast at Apple Inc, the world's largest company, while a rebounding dollar after its biggest decline in a month weighed on gold and some stocks.

 The poorly received earnings report hit companies with close ties to Apple.
-In Europe, chip designer ARM Holdings, a major supplier, tumbled 6.6 percent and German chipmaker Dialog Semiconductor fell 5.2 percent.
+In Europe, chip designer ARM Holdings, a major supplier, fell 6 percent and German chipmaker Dialog Semiconductor tumbled 6.6 percent.

 "Apple is a really big company, and having disappointed a little bit on the sales side of things, does tend to reverberate around the world in technology stocks," said Wouter Sturkenboom, a senior investment strategist at Russell Investments.

-The dollar index, a gauge of the greenback against a basket of currencies, extended gains after data showed U.S. home resales hit an 8-1/2-year high in June, and was last up 0.24 percent at 97.558.
+The dollar index, a gauge of the greenback against a basket of currencies, extended its rise after data showed U.S. home resales hit an 8-1/2-year high in June, and was last up 0.33 percent at 97.648.

 Sterling gained in response to minutes from the Bank of England's last meeting that suggested some policymakers support higher interest rates.